Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 2 (Shooting Only).
 This will help you save your battery.
 It only activates your lens’ image stabilization when actively shooting.

-My Fujifilm travel settings for AUTO ISO are best explained in this post all about AUTO ISO.
+My Fujifilm travel settings for AUTO ISO are best explained in this post about AUTO ISO.
 Watch the video, see what AUTO ISO does, and how to use it.

 TTL Lock Mode